-35. The development of the first collaborative filtering system was directly motivated by the need to sort electronic content transmitted over the internet (e.g., electronic messages posted to newsgroups).
-"The motivation for Tapestry comes from the increasing use of electronic mail, which is resulting in users being inundated by a huge stream of incoming documents."14
+38. The development of the first collaborative filtering system was directly motivated by the need to sort electronic content transmitted over the internet (e.g., electronic messages posted to newsgroups).
+"The motivation for Tapestry comes from the increasing use of electronic mail, which is resulting in users being inundated by a huge stream of incoming documents."26

-36. Although widely adopted today, in the 1990's, collaborative filtering was a groundbreaking technology offering significant benefits over existing recommendation systems that were content based ("content-based filtering").
+39. Although widely adopted today, in the 1990's, collaborative filtering was a groundbreaking technology offering significant benefits over existing recommendation systems that were content based ("content-based filtering").
 Content-based filtering made recommendations based on the content of a document.
 The creators of Tapestry described this break from prior systems:

 Collaborative filtering is novel because it involves the relationship between two or more documents, namely a message and its reply, or a document and its annotations.
 Unlike current filtering systems, Tapestry filters cannot be computed by simply examining a document when it arrives, but rather require (potentially) repeatedly issuing queries over the entire database of previously received documents.
 This is because sometime after a document arrives, a human (say Smith) may read that document and decide it is interesting.
-At the time he replies to it (or annotates it), you want your filter to trigger and send you the original document.15 system worked by recommending content based on predefined filters set by a second user.16 For example, if a user wanted to prioritize messages relating to "Bakersfield, California" the system would return all messages that had previously been "tagged" by prior users as relating to "Bakersfield, California."
+At the time he replies to it (or annotates it), you want your filter to trigger and send you the original document.27

-37. Though Tapestry was a novel filtering system at the time, Tapestry illustrates the limitations present in systems contemporaneous to the '282 patent.
+40. Tapestry illustrates the limitations present in systems contemporaneous to the '282 patent.
 Tapestry lacked the ability to recommend content automatically based on similarities between users.
-Instead, the Tapestry
+Instead, the Tapestry system worked by recommending content based on predefined filters set by a second user.28 For example, if a user wanted to prioritize messages

-15 Id. at 61 (emphasis added).
+27 Id. at 61 (emphasis added).